franescobar/mvlodis/README.md

-# MVLoDis: Medium-Voltage Load Disaggregator
+# MVLoDis: An open-source tool for disaggregating medium-voltage loads

 Welcome to the homepage of MVLoDis, a MATLAB toolbox for disaggregating medium-voltage (MV) loads into fully-modeled low-voltage networks (LVNs).